All Episodes

 That's why I have never and would never do that.

-I love you, and that's your best friend.
+And that's your best friend.

 This is not for social media.

-You a grown-ass lady doing childish shit, ain't nobody tell you to text her.
+You a grown-ass lady doing childish shit.

-She minding her business, going to work.
+She minding her business going to work.

 Yeah, so this is hilarious.

-You Fing with her.
+You effing with her.

-The response then, she could have called me or texted me back, not have you or daughter all on social media talking about fighting me like I cussed at her.
+The response then, she could have called me or texted me back, not have you or daughter all on social media talking about fighting me like I cussed her.

 I didn't even say one cuss word when I texted her.

-I said nothing disrespectful, and you know it.
+I said nothing disrespectful and you know it.

-I wish you took up from me like that when aunt cussed me out and tried to fight me.
+I wish you took up from me like that when Aunt cussed me out and tried to fight me.

 Again, this is talking about Anthony Williams on that.

-So, like I said before, the next message on August 30th.
+So like I said before, the next message on August 30th, I don't know what's all going on.

-He's talking about making a live video talking about your mother.
+You're talking about making a live video talking about your mother.

 It's going to make people hate you.

-That's why I have never and would never do that because I love you, and that's your best friend.
+That's why I have never and would never do that because I love you and that's your best friend.

 This is not for social media.

-So continuing on next page.
+So continuing on, next page.

-Hey guys, 50 more likes, and we'll hit 1k likes.
+Hey guys, 50 more likes and we'll hit 1k likes.

 Do me a favor, like the goddamn video.

-All right, we got 1400.
+All right, we got 1400 y'all in here.

 So for here, no, I'm not your actions.